 Size and Design

 Most zero-turn mowers with a bagging system fall under the gas-powered category.
-These options typically have ride-on constructions, so we suggest allocating big storage spaces for these machines.
+These options typically have ride-on constructions, so I suggest allocating big storage spaces for these machines.

 The mower’s size also indicates how big the deck is, so it’s only natural that bigger models can cover wider mowing areas than others.